1morsj/fluffy-sniffle/_posts/2007-08-16-our-lives-controlled-from-some-guys-couch.md

 Read the article before you move down.

->Let me quote RenÃ© Descartes, "I think, therefore I am".
+>Let me quote René Descartes, "I think, therefore I am".
 It can be argued that the 'thought' is planted in our mind, and so, just because I think does not mean I exist.
 Some might even say that I exist, but in a VR program.

 If I am indeed a part of a VR program, then am I writing this because someone else is making me write it?

 I don't think so.
 Because, I am writing it instead of the guy next to me.
 Either the VR program has to select me as a person who will write something, or has to choose me at random.
 If I was chosen at random, then I am getting chosen a lot of times.
 If I was supposed to write, then I don't write often enough.

-Let me quote RenÃ© Descartes again, "I doubt, therefore I think, therefore I am".
+Let me quote René Descartes again, "I doubt, therefore I think, therefore I am".

 I am sure most people have played chess with a computer.
 There are programs which show the computations of the moves it is considering in real time, but once it has computed it, there is no doubt.
 A program cannot doubt.
 It chooses an option, the best one according to its calculations and then moves on.
 But a human being, me, doubts every move.
 There is always a small percentage of doubt.
 It might be better to say, there is a lack of 100% certainty.
 If I am a VR program, I wouldn't consider a Matrix like situation.